Gordon999/Pi-Sony-A6000-remote/README.md

 Note LOCK will work on the VP1, put the camera in BULB mode, click above the shutter button to start and below the shutter button to stop exposure.

+Although tested on a A6000 and a A7R4 it should work on several Sony Cameras.

 At your own risk !!